BioImaging-NKI/ImarisWriter-guide/README.md

 We followed the instructions below and packaged the four .dll files in a `.zip` file.
 If you're lazy and running Windows 10, download the release on this page.

 # Build instructions
 The build instructions on the ImarisWriter github were a bit too bare metal for us, so we wrote this more detailed version.
-Skip to result to just download the binaries.

 Steps:
 * Install [visual studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) with "desktop development with c++"